8 Marketing Trends to Know in the New Year

 6. Personalization

 How can you use this marketing trend to your advantage?
 You can gain an edge in personalization by sending shoppers personalized mobile offers.
-Using mobile devices in-store to research products or compare prices is common consumer behavior, but most retailers still fall short when it comes to communicating with customers on mobile.
+Using mobile devices in-store to research products or compare prices is common consumer behavior, but some retailers still fall short when it comes to communicating with customers on mobile.

+Knowing what shoppers want and sending offers at the right time can make all the difference in making the sale.
 To convince prospects to share their personal data, explain how they’ll benefit—and how you’ll ensure the information’s security.

 7. Loyalty